namaewanam/namaewanam.github.io/docs/CSC14005/ml-lecture1-guide.md

+---
-# Machine Learning Fundamentals - Lecture 1: The Learning Problem
+title: Lecture 1 - The Learning Problem
+date: 2025-10-18
+description: A comprehensive beginner's guide to understanding the learning problem in machine learning, covering key concepts, types of learning, feasibility, error measures, and practical exercises.
+---

 ## Table of Contents
 1. [What is Machine Learning?](#what-is-machine-learning)